Lupin3000/Raspberry-PI-Tutorials/BeEF/readme.md

 # BeEF on Raspberry PI

-BeEF (_Browser Exploitation Framework_) is an penetration tool focused on exploiting vulnerabilities inside web browsers.
+BeEF (_Browser Exploitation Framework_) is a penetration tool focused on exploiting vulnerabilities inside web browsers.

 ## Objective